philiptn/mkv-auto/README.md

 # mkv-auto
-A utility made in Python that aims to automatically remove any unwanted audio or subtitle tracks from Matroska (mkv) files, as well as converting/cleaning/resyncing any subtitles from the source video.
+A utility made in Python that aims to automatically remove any unwanted audio or subtitle tracks from Matroska (.mkv) files, as well as converting/cleaning/resyncing any subtitles from the source video.

 ### Features
 - Removes any audio or subtitle tracks in video file that does not match user preferences